olliethomas/other-website/README.md

 in the appropriate section.
 In effect, all one will have to do to make a post is create a new file in the \_posts section following the format given in markdown and it will be included.
 Look up markdown for more.
 It's got everything one would want for posting blogs.

-The plan is that creating a new file in the correct section **on github** will make a new post so blogging becomes super easy.
+The plan is that creating a new file in the correct section **on github** will make a new post on the live website so blogging becomes super easy.
 New pages are created in the same way.

-I plan to make a little script to make creating posts even easier, i.e. it will template them correctly.
+I plan to make a little script to make creating posts even easier, i.e. it will template them correctly and give it the correct filename.

 ## Sweet blog features
 Posts may also include code with syntax highlighting and latex markup (not set up yet).
 Also images and other media.